Olliemyers4/Discord-Bot/README.md

 - Once this is done, you can run `npm install` to install the requiste packages
 - In order for slash commands to be recognised used in discord, they first have to be registerd: Running `node deploy-commands.js` will register the commands for all guilds.
 - `node .` runs the bot

+## Known Issue With Installing
+Some users may encounter an error where `@discordjs/opus` can't be found.
+To fix this just run `npm install discordjs/opus`